antonyoung/Validators/README.md

 Source code works for all European countries as given on this website.
 Not sure how valid the regular expressions are for the Alpha Numeric postcodes for the countires Ireland and UK?
 I admit I just copied this from internet, I am not sure how this system works.

+Used the following website [en.wikipedia.org](https://en.wikipedia.org/wiki/International_Bank_Account_Number) as iban rules and as guide lines in Europe.

 ### Prerequisites
 ```